sirius-program/sirius-helpers/README.md

 # String Helpers

-This helpers contains a lot of functions that can help you to manipulate strings.
+This helpers contains a lot of functions that can help you to manipulate string.

 ## Usage